 Assess the backyard

 You’ll want to consider size, layout, natural elements, and weather considerations.
 Any backyard will do for a small wedding but you’ll want to make sure there’s plenty of space for all the things you hope to have as a part of your wedding.
-Here are some things to consider:

 Maximizing the space

-Think of the backyard space like a house or venue and map out different spaces such as the ceremony site, dining, food, mingling, dancing, games, etc. You may have guests that are excited to relax by the firepit while others prefer to dance the night away.
+Think of the backyard space like a house or venue and map out different spaces such as the ceremony site, dining, food, mingling, dancing, games, etc. You may have guests that are excited to relax by the fire pit while others prefer to dance the night away.
 A properly designed space can accommodate everyone’s preferences ensuring that all your guests have a great time!
 And don’t forget the indoor spaces!

 Guest list considerations